 Employer/Organization: Township of Langley

-Join a “Community of Communities” – the Township of Langley, home to over 128,000 residents, is committed to providing progressive business, housing, and recreational opportunities, while balancing its unique mix of urban growth and rural beauty.
-A truly fun and beautiful place to work, the Township of Langley offers competitive salaries; excellent benefit packages; municipal pension plan; employee wellness programs; training; professional development, and career growth opportunities for staff.
+Join a “Community of Communities” – the Township of Langley, home to approximately 128,000 residents, is committed to providing progressive business, housing, and recreational opportunities, while balancing its unique mix of urban growth and rural beauty.
+A truly fun and beautiful place to work, the Township of Langley offers competitive salaries; excellent benefit packages; municipal pension plan; employee wellness programs; and, opportunities for professional development and career growth.

-The Township of Langley is currently recruiting for a regular full-time Landscape Design Coordinator to join our team of professionals in the Community Development Division; Green Infrastructure Services Department.
+The Township of Langley is currently recruiting for a regular full-time Planner I to join our team of professionals in the Community Development Division, Community and Policy Planning Department.

 In order to be considered for this position, candidates must have the following valid and current certifications / licenses (must be valid at the time the posting closes) and these must be attached with your application.
 Applications without the attached required documents below will be deemed incomplete and will not be considered.
 Please title your attachments with the number of this competition and have these documents ready to upload when you apply:

-A valid BC Class 5 (full-privilege) driver’s license or equivalent driver’s license for where you reside, and full membership or eligibility for full membership in the British Columbia Society of Landscape Architects is required.
-A current Driver’s Abstract has been obtained within 6 months of the closing date below must be uploaded with your application in order to be considered for this opportunity and in order for your application to be complete.
+- BC Class 5 (full-privilege) driver’s license or equivalent driver’s license for where you reside.
+You must upload a current Driver’s Abstract (select the 5 years’ option if obtaining online) that has been obtained within 6 months of the closing date below with your application.
 To obtain a copy of your Driver’s Abstract, please contact ICBC directly or the driving authority where you reside.
+Copies or pictures of your driver’s license will not be accepted.

 If you wish to pursue this exciting career in a growing community, please visit tol.ca/careers to apply.